ices-eg/wg_WGEEL/Misc/data_call_2020/readme.md

 ## FR (France)

 Data call sent in time
-Updates expected for other landings (mediterranean lagoons)
+Updates expected for other landings (mediterranean lagoons) ... finally no landings are in commercial landings.

 ### annex 1